-void XtReleaseGC(object, gc);
+void XtReleaseGC(object, gc)

+Widget object;

+GC gc;

 object Specifies any object on the Display for which the GC was created.
 Must be of class Object or any subclass thereof.

 gc Specifies the shared GC obtained with either XtAllocateGC or XtGetGC.